 Email Reply Prompts: Inbox Triage in Minutes

-12 prompts to triage, draft, and tighten email replies without sounding like a bot — covers holding replies, polite declines, recovery from missed mail, and bulk templating.
+12 copy-ready prompts to triage, draft, and tighten email replies that still sound like you — covering holding replies, polite declines, missed-mail recovery, and bulk templating.

-Most email-reply prompts produce a reply that reads like a bot wrote it — same opener, same hedged middle, same “let me know if you have questions” outro.
-The recipient knows.
-These prompts preserve your voice while killing the drudgery: triage by urgency, draft at the right length, and recover from inbox debt without grovelling.
+Most AI email replies read like a bot wrote them: same opener, same hedged middle, same “let me know if you have questions” outro.
+Recipients notice.
+The 12 prompts below preserve your voice while killing the drudgery — triage by urgency, draft at the right length, and dig out of inbox debt without grovelling.
 Pair them with email writing prompts for the cold-start side.

 Best for